apache/nuttx/configs/vsn/README.txt

     Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables both the serial and telnetd NSH interfaces.

     The default configuration sets up a console on front-panel RS-232 interface, sets up device driver of all supported equipment and links in VSN default applications.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.